Towards highly efficient broadband superconducting quantum memory: Results

 First we present experimental results on storage efficiency for intensive coherent microwave pulses.
-For each group of resonators, we perform independent experiments by tuning the carrier frequency of the input pulse to the central frequency of each group of the resonators, as shown in Fig. \ref{fig:spectre}.
+For each group of resonators, we perform independent experiments by tuning the carrier frequency of the input pulse to the central frequency of each group of the resonators, as shown in Fig. \ref{fig:fig1}d.
 The input pulse has a Gaussian waveform with full width at half maximum of 115 ns that matches the bandwidth of each memory cell.
 The pulses are measured by heterodyne detection with local oscillator being detuned by 50 MHz.

-An amplitude of the resulted beating signal in time domain is compared to the one of reference pulse with the same amplitude, but being sent out of resonance with the quantum memory.
+An amplitude of the resulted beating signal in time domain is compared to the one of reference pulse with the same amplitude, but being sent out of resonance with the quantum storage device.
 The reference pulse is detuned from the resonances of both quantum memories.
 However, the intensity of the reference pulse depends on the choice of the detuning as HEMT amplifier's gain varies over frequency.
 We determine the average value of pulse intensity at 21 frequencies in the range from 5.8 GHz to 5.9 GHz.
 The measurements show that the variance of the reflected signal intensity is 10.7$\%$.
-This value is used to determine an accuracy of calculating the efficiency of the quantum memory.
+This value is used to determine an accuracy in calculating the efficiency of the quantum storage device, whereas the decrease in signal to noise ratio and the corresponding error we compensate by a proportional larger averaging (up to $5\cdot10^7$ in single photon regime).